KurstynStorms/halloween-app/README.md

 4. Run `rails db:migrate`.

+5. Run `rails db:seed`.

-5. Run `rails s` to start your server.
+6. Run `rails s` to start your server.

-6. Go to your localhost:3000.
+7. Go to your localhost:3000.

-7. In order to access, create an account, or sign in if you already have one.
+8. In order to access, create an account, or sign in if you already have one.

-8. Navigate the page using the navbar in the top right and by clicking each of the provided links.
+9. Navigate the page using the navbar in the top right and by clicking each of the provided links.

-9. Enjoy. 🎃
+10. Enjoy. 🎃